The Legend of Sword and Fairy 7: Gameplay

 Unlike the turn-based battle mechanics used by the previous games of the series, The Legend of Sword and Fairy 7 uses a 3D third-person in a semi-open world setting and a real-time hack and slash style of action gameplay with no pauses between exploration and combats.
 The game consists of multiple major locations, each being an open-world map with numerous sub-regions that the character can explore freely on foot, encountering and interacting with various NPCs, enemy mobs and treasure chests along the way.
-The player can also choose to "fly" directly to another area (as the main protagonist has a bird fairy that typically serve as a mount) to save time, and flying is the only option to travel between major locations as there are no open-world maps between them.
+The player can also choose to "fly" and fast travel directly to another area (as the main protagonist has a bird fairy that typically serve as a mount) to save time, and flying is the only option to travel between major locations as there are no open-world maps between them.
+There is also an expandable mini-map that shows the locations of the main quest, side quests and various important facilities (such as retail shop/pharmacy, bladesmith, kitchen and viewing platform) on the map.

-When encountering friendly NPCs, a dialogue mark will appear above their head with hints of the conversation content, and dubbed greetings and background talkings will play when the player gets nearby.
-Nearby hostile NPCs will have a target mark appear on them, allowing the player to prioritize each enemy and lock onto them to initiate an attack at will.
-In combat, the player can alternate between light and heavy strikes to trigger different combos, use ranged attacks, or charge up a special move for maximum damage.
+When encountering friendly NPCs, a dialogue mark will appear above their head with hints of the conversation content, and dubbed greetings and background conversations will play when the player gets nearby.
+Nearby hostile NPCs will have a target mark appear on them, allowing the player to prioritize and lock onto each individual enemy to initiate an attack at will.
+In combat, the player can alternate between light and heavy strikes to trigger different combos, quick time events or teamed synergistic attacks, use ranged special attacks (which cost magic points and require cooldowns), or charge up a powerful strike for maximum damage.
 When using a team of protagonists, the player can switch readily among team members, and the enemies and boss will often prioritize attacking the character the player is currently controlling.
 Each enemy defeat will grant experience points and spoil items to the characters, allowing level-ups and acquisition of new skills.

-There are numerous mini-games in the game, mainly a card game called "Journey of Heaven and Earth" (天地游) and a platform game called "Leaf Fairy Jump" (叶灵纵), which allow the player to collect trading cards and unlock a hidden fairy servant, as well as a skiing game, a stealth game and a bamboo pole dancing game.
-The game has a unique "Cooking Mode", which allows the player to use obtained recipes and ingredients to create special dishes with beverages (whenever there is a kitchen or stove nearby on the map) that can provide significant healing, power-ups and buffs for the entire team.
+There are numerous mini-games in the game, mainly a card game called "Journey of Heaven and Earth" (天地游) and a platform game called "Leaf Fairy Jump" (叶灵纵), which allow the player to collect trading cards and unlock a hidden fairy servant, as well as a plot-related snowboarding obstacle course game, a stealth game and a bamboo pole dancing game.
+The game has a unique "Cooking Mode", which allows the player to use obtained recipes and ingredients to create special dishes with beverages (whenever there is a kitchen or stove nearby on the map) that can provide significant time-limited healing, power-ups and buffs for the entire team.
 There is also a "Photo Mode" that allows the player to aerially tour the map and capture screenshots from any viewing angle.